UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 Remove the normal-slots

 Bowling ball:
-Increase doom-count of slots (???)
+Increase doom-count of slots (KING-1)
 Costs $2 to activate
+--> with this, the slots can start with a lower doomCount

 7 ball: on activation, turns slot into slate block (ON shape) slate block: cannot hold epic (IV) items. (or anything higher)